YinlinHu/pypdfium/README.md

 ## Notes

-* Verified to run on 64bit Windows and Linux, and hoped to work on macOS
+* Verified to run on 64bit Windows and Linux, and hoped to work on macOS Intel

 * PDFium binaries are downloaded and extracted automatically from https://github.com/bblanchon/pdfium-binaries using `update_bindings.py`